Kompjoeter/Gamemaker-Simple-4-Direction-AI-Pathfinding/README.md

 Features
 ----------
-*Self moving character (on grid)
+-Self moving character (on grid)
-*Avoids Collision Objects
+-Avoids Collision Objects
-*Can move in 4 directions
+-Can move in 4 directions
-*Comes with 4 direction human walking sprites
+-Comes with 4 direction human walking sprites
-*Comes with simple wall tileset
+-Comes with simple wall tileset

 Instructions
 ----------
-1-Download the project folder from this page.
+1. Download the project folder from this page.
-2-Start Gamemaker Studio 2.
+2. Start Gamemaker Studio 2.
-3-Open the .yyp file inside the project folder in Gamemaker Studio 2.
+3. Open the .yyp file inside the project folder in Gamemaker Studio 2.
-4-Get creative!
+4. Get creative!

 Credits
 ----------